heroncenter/heroncenter.github.io/pages/spaces.md

 # The Studio in Fall River

-{% include fallriver-carousel.html folder = "fallriver-carousel"%}
+{% include fallriver-carousel.html folder = "fallriver"%}

 ## The Studio is home to diverse educational programs, classes and events that support our mission.